 Where are my assets held?
 How do I keep track of everything?

-Your accounts will be held at TD Ameritrade, which is insured by the SIPC for up to $500,000 per account type and are protected against losses resulting from the failure of the broker-dealer.
+If you want to use First Ascent, then your accounts will be held at TD Ameritrade, which is insured by the SIPC for up to $500,000 per account type and are protected against losses resulting from the failure of the broker-dealer.
 Please note, unlike FDIC insurance for banks, SIPC does not protect against losses due to normal swings in the market.
 An explanatory brochure is available at http://www.sipc.org.

-You will have your own customized client portal to show your entire financial life in one place.
+Regardless of where your assets are held, you will have your own customized client portal to show your entire financial life in one place.
 You can see all of your accounts, net worth, spending, etc. in one place via your computer or phone.